 Andrew M. Lawrence has assisted clients across an extensive range of chemical technologies, especially with innovations relating to polymer, pharmaceutical, and organic chemistry.
 His practice primarily involves drafting, filing, and prosecuting patent applications worldwide, and counseling clients with respect to freedom-to-operate issues.
-Mr. Lawrence's combination of legal and technical skills has allowed him to develop an in-depth understanding of his clients' products and work efficiently and effectively on their behalf.
+Andrew's combination of legal and technical skills has allowed him to develop an in-depth understanding of his clients' products and work efficiently and effectively on their behalf.

 - Prepared and prosecuted to issuance patent applications relating to pharmaceutical compositions, consumer products, light-emitting polymers and display devices including the polymers, semiconductors, catalysts, industrial chemical compositions, and methods of treating various disease states in humans.